TrueCloudLab/frostfs-rest-gw/docs/gate-configuration.md

-# NeoFS REST Gateway configuration file
+# FrostFS REST Gateway configuration file

-This section contains detailed NeoFS REST Gateway configuration file description including default config values and some tips to set up configurable values.
+This section contains detailed FrostFS REST Gateway configuration file description including default config values and some tips to set up configurable values.

 There are some custom types used for brevity: